Before we get into the content of this article, it must be noted that not all of the restaurant entertainment ideas will work for every establishment.

 Entertainment is for marketing purposes

-The next point that needs to be made is that restaurants should never only be about the food.
-Instead, the most successful places make it about the experience, and that is what this article is about – enhancing the experience of your patrons.
+Restaurants should never only be about the food.
+Instead, the most successful places make it about enhancing the dining experience of their patrons.

 Providing entertainment that delights is good marketing, and profit is the aim of any business.